bgoonz/docs-collection/github/github/authenticating-to-github/managing-commit-signature-verification/telling-git-about-your-signing-key.md

 ---
 title: Telling Git about your signing key
-intro: 'To sign commits locally, you need to inform Git that there''s a GPG or X.509 key you''d like to use.'
+intro: "To sign commits locally, you need to inform Git that there's a GPG or X.509 key you'd like to use."
 redirect_from:
   - /articles/telling-git-about-your-gpg-key/
   - /articles/telling-git-about-your-signing-key
   - /github/authenticating-to-github/telling-git-about-your-signing-key
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Identity
   - Access management
 shortTitle: Tell Git your signing key
 ---

 {% mac %}

 ## Telling Git about your GPG key